MichaelTunnell/ego-zip-downloads-userscript/README.md

 **How to Install GNOME Extensions from Zip files** (this is for after you already have a Zip file)
 - https://www.youtube.com/watch?v=WdqzxqDo7Sk

+## Supported & Tested Browsers

+- Chromium
+- Google Chrome
+- Opera
+- Vivaldi
+- Firefox
+- Midori
+- QupZilla (should work in theory but did not work as expected during testing)